 In Europe, Jefferson had seen mounds placed away from the houses to serve as vantage points for surveying ornamental grounds.
 Here, Jefferson placed his mounds close to the house, planted them with circles of aspens and willows, and used them as a component of his symmetrical landscape.

 The house, “wings” comprised of trees, and earthen mounds formed an east-west axis, separating the ornamental grounds within the circle into two distinct areas which Jefferson designed to reflect opposing sensibilities.
 At the front of the house, he created a landscape that appeared natural, even wild, like gardens he had seen in England.
 Behind the house, the landscape was rational and geometric.
 Inspired in part by contemporary landscape ideas and what he had seen during visits to French and English gardens, Jefferson incorporated tree “clumps,” oval shrub beds, and rows of trees into his planting scheme.

-Through archaeology it is possible to discover the evidence needed to understand the design and functioning of Jefferson’s elaborate landscape as well as the farm that was its setting and reality.
-As archaeological investigation continues, the full story of Jefferson’s retreat home will be revealed, and restoration of the landscape can begin.
+Through archaeology we are discovering the evidence needed to understand and restore the design and functioning of Jefferson’s elaborate landscape as well as the farm that was its setting and reality.
+As archaeological investigation continues, the full story of Jefferson’s retreat home will continue to be revealed